QuickBooks Recurring Invoices

 “I need a recurring payment option for bi-monthly.
 We have several clients that would like to be setup on a recurring bi-monthly basis but there is no option to set them up...”

-Further, to understand the interaction workflow for setting up recurring invoices, I studied the existing product feature.
+To understand the interactions for setting up recurring invoices, I conducted a heuristic evaluation of the existing product feature.
 The following design critiques are generated by asking myself: can a user schedule recurring invoices, draw payments, and set up recurring templates?

-And in collaboration with my engineers and PM, we produced living documents that shed light on the back-end engineering constraints — which I had to address for our legacy code base.
+In collaboration with my triad of engineers and PM, we produced living documents that shed light on the back-end engineering constraints — which I had to address for our legacy code base.

 Subsequently, I researched UI/UX precedents with similar scheduling mechanisms based on time intervals, frequencies, and dates.
 And then iteratively brainstormed usability considerations to crystalize concepts and concerns.